k1r0d3v/BreezeEnhanced/README.md

 make
 sudo make install
 ```
-After the intallation, restart KWin by logging out and in.
+After the installation, restart KWin by logging out and in.
 Then, BreezeEnhanced will appear in *System Settings &rarr; Application Style &rarr; Window Decorations*.

+## TODO
+ - Improve background color detection
+   - With shade support
+ - Adapt left, right and bottom borders to expand the client window
+ - Better animated icons
+ - DBus callback to notify background color under certain events
+ - Menu drawing over title bar

+## Notes
+ - Only support for offscreen client window rendering in X11, other platforms will fallback to screen capture
+ - Some features has been removed, like the grip

 ## Credits:
+Solid was started from [BreezeEnhanced](https://github.com/tsujan/BreezeEnhanced).
 BreezeEnhanced was started from [BreezeBlurred](https://github.com/alex47/BreezeBlurred), a former fork of Breeze with title-bar translucency and blurring.
 Needless to say, the main work behind BreezeEnhanced is the Breeze KWin decoration itself, which can be downloaded from <https://download.kde.org/stable/plasma/>.